-Baptist Health Sciences University Campus Security Department is organized under the office of Administrative Services.
-The Chief of Security, along with a Lieutenant, head the security department.
-Department staffing consists of 12 uniformed security officers.
+Baptist Health Sciences University Campus Security Department is organized under the office of Administrative Services and the Director of Safety and Organizational Compliance.
+The Chief of Security, along with the Lieutenant, head the security department.
+Department staffing consists of 11 uniformed security officers.
 The department strives to provide high quality security, safety, and crime prevention services that meet the needs and standards of a progressive academic institution.
 The department is responsible for providing security and safety for the entire University community.
 Security officers provide security services consisting of limited access control, vehicular patrol, and foot patrol.
-These security officers do not carry firearms, but they do have powers of citizen arrest.
-Campus Security has close and highly effective working relationships with Tennessee state and Memphis city police, who can provide additional services to the campus in a timely fashion, if required.
+These security has close and highly effective working relationships with state and local law enforcement, who can provide additional services to the campus in a timely fashion, if required.
 Incidents are reported to the Memphis Police Department when appropriate and in keeping with reporting requirements.
 Security officers are on duty 24/7 and make frequent driving and/or foot patrol of all campus property.
-The security officers are certified as private protective security officers by the state of Tennessee.
+Security officers are certified as private protective armed security officers by the state of Tennessee.